Getting backlinks for an ecommerce store can seem like the ultimate challenge. In fact, this is the case for the majority of online stores.

 To do that, simply use Mention.com.
 Just log in and type the name of your company.

 Then, click “Next” and select only “News,” “Blogs” and “Web.”
 Mentions on Facebook, Twitter and Forums are great, but they don’t give you any search engine juice.

 In this case, we can instantly see 85 mentions of the brand.

-Step 2: Determine if the mention is a good fit – not all mentions will be a great link-building opportunity.
+Not all mentions will be a great link-building opportunity.